p-lange/Clockworld/Rules/Downtime.md

-# TAKING A BREATHER
+# BREATHER
-During a Scenario, the GM may allow the Players to Take a Breather.
+During a Scenario, the GM may allow the Players to take a Breather.
 This represents a few precious minutes of downtime where the Players can patch-up their Injuries, reload their weapons, and take stock of the situation.
 All Characters can resolve the following, and are assumed to have a done so unless otherwise stated by the Players.
 * Remove all Mild Injuries from all Characters.
 * Automatically Stabilize any Injured Characters.
 * Reload all weapons, if sufficient ammunition is available.